 2. Within Critical Areas-ACA 26-51-1008 provides an income tax credit equal to 50% of the cost incurred for the reduction of groundwater use by substitution of surface water for water used for industrial, commercial, agricultural or recreational purposes.
-The credit shall not exceed the lesser of income tax otherwise due or \$9,000 for projects approved before August 1, 1997 or using water for agricultural or recreational purposes.
-For projects using water for industrial or commercial purposes, the credit is limited to the lesser of the income tax otherwise due or \$30,000 for projects approved on or after August 1, 1997 and \$200,000 for projects approved on or after August 1, 1997 and \$200,000 for projects approved on or after August 1, 1997 and \$200,000 for projects using water for agricultural or recreational purposes.
-For projects using the carried forward for the next 2 succeeding tax years or until exhausted, whichever occurs first, for projects using water for agricultural or recreational purposes.
+The credit shall not exceed the lesser of income tax otherwise due or \$9,000 for projects using water for agricultural or recreational purposes.
+For projects using water for industrial or commercial purposes, the credit is limited to the lesser of the income tax otherwise due or \$200,000.
+Any unused credit may be carried forward for the next 2 succeeding tax years or until exhausted, whichever occurs first, for projects using water for agricultural or recreational purposes.
 For projects approved on or after August 1, 1997 and using water for industrial or commercial purposes, any unused credit may be carried forward for the next 4 succeeding tax years or until exhausted, whichever occurs first.